 The Winners of Nothing

 A week ago, the Taliban toppled the Afghan government and took over the country.
 Thousands have fled and many thousands more are trying to.
 Most of the international community is holding back diplomatic recognition.
-The US has frozen billions in Afghan assets desperately needed to prevent financial collapse, while donors including Germany and the IMF halt aid.
+The US has frozen billions in Afghan assets desperately needed to prevent financial collapse, while donors including Germany and the IMF halt desperately need aid.
 Protests and armed resistance are growing.

 By most measures, the Taliban may have won the battles but it has yet to win the war.

 Over the past week, protests broke out in cities across Afghanistan, the New York Times reported.
 At least three people died in Jalalabad, Asadabad, Khost and elsewhere as the Taliban shot into crowds.
 Hundreds of women, some armed, also have taken to the streets in protests, demanding to keep their freedoms and rights.